Millions in US hunker down from frigid, deadly monster storm

 The scope of the storm has been nearly unprecedented, stretching from the Great Lakes near Canada to the Rio Grande along the border with Mexico.
 About 60% of the U.S. population faced some sort of winter weather advisory or warning, and temperatures plummeted drastically below normal from east of the Rocky Mountains to the Appalachians, the National Weather Service said.

-More than 2,360 domestic and international flights were canceled Saturday, according to the tracking site FlightAware.
+Some 1,346 domestic and international flights were canceled as of early Sunday, according to the tracking site FlightAware.

 Forecasters said a bomb cyclone — when atmospheric pressure drops very quickly in a strong storm — had developed near the Great Lakes, stirring up blizzard conditions, including heavy winds and snow.